yegor256/sibit/README.md

 ```

 You may also use a combination of APIs.
 This may be very useful since
-some APIs are not reliable.
+some APIs are not reliable and others don't have all the features required.
 You can provide an array of objects and they
 will be used one by one, until a successful response is obtained:

 ```ruby